Woman body-slammed by off-duty cop in Alabama Walmart grew disorderly after associate asked she wear a mask, police say

 Though the video shows the woman fall to the ground, police said she was unharmed.
 Subsequent videos posted to Facebook show the woman with no apparent injuries.
 She also refused medical evaluation, the department said.

-However, the woman has been charged with disorderly conduct, resisting arrest, third-degree criminal trespassing, possession of marijuana and unlawful possession of a controlled substance, the department said in the video.
+The woman has been charged with disorderly conduct, resisting arrest, third-degree criminal trespassing, possession of marijuana and unlawful possession of a controlled substance, the department said in the video.

 It wasn't clear if she was jailed, or if she has representation.